change management tips

 In other words, for an enterprise-wide agile transformation to be effective—and even more importantly, sustainable—leaders must take an active role in change management.

-What role do senior leaders play in change management?
+What role do senior leaders play in agile and change management?

 Change management is the process of overseeing the transition or transformation of an organization’s operations, goals, or technologies.
 Its purpose is to implement change strategically while helping people adapt to change.